tail /var/log/nginx/error.log

 Since then, I added a repository to the directory repositories

-, on the VPS, and it looks like I have to modify permissions for the repository to show up on git.yctct.com.
+, on the VPS, and it looks like I have to modify permissions for the content of that repository to show up on git.yctct.com.
 I need to look for a way to simply this, so when I add a repository to cgit, it shows up.

 personal computing command-line interface (cli) gnu linux trisquel shell literacy wiki mentoring cgit